Durmitor National Park Hiking & Travel Guide, Montenegro

 We were lucky enough to be one of the first people through this road after the winter snow clearing.
 We pulled over the car and waited in the sun amongst the hundreds of purple wildflowers for the final section to be cleared.

 From Žabljak, this loop follows a small windy road anticlockwise to Trsa and then joins the P14 back to Žabljak.
 If you have the time a detour to the Piva Lake is absolutely breathtaking.
-Along the P14 you will also find a lot of Durmitor National Park hiking trailheads.
+Along the P14 you will also find a lot of trekking trailheads.

 Go whitewater rafting